 In pretty much every case (except cross country flights), if you were to take the high-speed train you would be at your destination in the same amount of time as a flight, without a doubt.
 Particularly when you take into consideration the bullshit you go through before actually stepping on the plane and the hassle of getting to the city centre once you’ve landed.
 The high-speed train will get you there in just as much time without half the hassle.

 The slower trains on the other hand as the name suggests would take a considerable portion of a day to travel.
 Often time is an issue when it comes to travel, and sometimes a 12+ hour train is un-doable.

 This has to be another win for the train.
 Practically worldwide the train will always cover more ground than flights.
 The railways will always pass through the most obscure locations, places lacking airports for miles around.
 This is advantageous for the adventurous amongst you.

-However if you’re keeping to the big cities and well known hot-spots during your travels, then there will be flights heading in your well travelled direction.
-The exclusivity of trains is limited to the more obscure locations.
+However, if you’re keeping to the big cities and well-known hot-spots during your travels, then there will be flights heading in your well-travelled direction.
+The exclusivity of trains is limited to more obscure locations.

 Trains are very similar in that regard.
 Also having the added benefit of not being restricted to your seat.

 So you’ve decided on the route, your preferred train and seat, now what?
 There are a couple of options available, but only a few applicable to foreigners.
 It is possible to purchase the tickets both directly at the train station as well as via a phone-call, but without a thorough knowledge of Chinese, you’re shit out of luck.
 Honestly, if you have the courage and you have the info for the train, there’s no reason why heading the booth with the necessary information such as the train code and a simple scribble of “Beijing -> Shanghai, 2nd” wouldn’t work.